I studied Physics at University but ended up in Chemistry and later Computer Science. My passion is still Physics, in particular Astrophysics.

 Comments feed for this article

-Trackback link: https://www.graemespeak.com/2010/04/26/hello-world-2/trackback/
+Trackback link: http://www.graemespeak.com/2010/04/26/hello-world-2/trackback/